Equity & Inclusion Resources

 - Diversity can be defined as the sum of the ways that people are both alike and different.
 Visible diversity is generally those attributes or characteristics that are external.
 However, diversity goes beyond the external to internal characteristics that we choose to define as ‘invisible’ diversity.
 Invisible diversity includes those characteristics and attributes that are not readily seen.
 When we recognize, value, and embrace diversity, we are recognizing, valuing, and embracing the uniqueness of each individual.
 The [ALA] Task Force has chosen to define “diversity” in all its complexity in order to recognize and honor the uniqueness of each ALA member, all members of our profession, and our very diverse communities.

 - Inclusion means an environment in which all individuals are treated fairly and respectfully; are valued for their distinctive skills, experiences, and perspectives; have equal access to resources and opportunities; and can contribute fully to the organization’s success.

 Final Report of the American Library Association Task Force on Equity, Diversity, and Inclusion

-If you would like to provide feedback for the Equity and Inclusion Committee, you can send an email directly to firstname.lastname@example.org.
-If you would like to provide anonymous feedback we have created a form for you to use to submit feedback.
+If you would like to provide feedback or recommend a resource for the Equity and Inclusion Committee, email them at email@example.com.
+If you would like it to be anonymous, please use our Equity and Inclusion Committee Feedback Form.